The producer and director around a pool table, bills on the side, the writer laughs maniacally from the room with grips of cash in his hands.

 The pipes clang like a heater coming on, a bolt

-unfortunately pops harmlessly, it concerns no one, a crewman notes on
+pops harmlessly, it concerns no one but a crewman noting it on

 the data-pad it for later repair.
 The room shakes hard to the side, the